p0pd0c/CS166_Final/README.md

 The site implements authentication using PHP Sessions and authorization through role-based access control.

 ## Components
-The project consists of a MySQL database (hosted on silk) and the backend code is interleaved with the front end pages (using PHP).
+The project consists of a MySQL database (hosted on silk) and the backend code is interleaved with the front end pages (using PHP, and jquery).
 When a request is made to the webserver, the PHP interpreter will fire up and bake values into the page during execution flow and user navigation.

 ### Sessions